 Never add brush that is green or wet.
 It will reduce the efficiency of the fire and produce thick smoke.

 Never burn on dry, windy days when winds are greater than 15 miles per hour (mph).

 Put debris in several small piles instead of 1 large one.

 Select a safe place away from overhead power lines, phone lines or other obstructions and where the fire cannot spread into the woods or weedy or brushy areas.

 Stay with the fire at all times until it is completely out.
 Leaving a fire unattended for any length of time is illegal.
-Watch the extinguished fire spot till at least 1/2 hour afterwards for possible rekindle of flames.
+Watch the extinguished fire spot till at least a half hour afterwards for possible rekindle of flames.

 Try to start the fire with natural "kindling" - never with gasoline or charcoal lighter fluid.